 The interviewer should confirm the total number of hours actually worked across all jobs previously recorded.
 The totals should be confirmed with the respondent.
 If the respondent does not confirm the totals, please ask for the correct totals and record those.
 Some international experiences have highlighted that summing hours worked across jobs may not lead to reliable estimates of total hours worked among respondents with multiple jobs, making this check necessary to ensure data quality.
 In addition, for hours usually worked, the total hours usually worked may not be equal to the sum of hours usually worked per week in each job.
 This is particularly the case of persons who perform different jobs on different weeks of the month.
 In such cases, interviewers should be trained to request respondents to provide an estimate of the hours typically worked in a given week, taking into account their multiple jobs.

-WKT_ ACHRSTOT1 How many hours did (you/NAME) work in total last week?
+O23 How many hours did (you/NAME) work in total last week?

 Only asked of those who indicated that the sum of the hours actually worked in the different jobs reported was not the correct total actual number of hours worked in the reference week.